 The government also expects an additional 42 million doses from the global vaccine partnership known as COVAX, with no set date, and has signed a memorandum with Janssen, a Johnson & Johnson subsidiary, for 38 million doses of its single-shot vaccine when it becomes available.

 The government has struggled to reach a deal for the first vaccine approved globally, the Pfizer-BioNTech shot.
-Pfizer complained in late December of Brazil’s regulatory hurdles, while Bolsonaro expressed surprise that pharmaceutical companies did not show more eagerness to sell to a nation of roughly 210 million people.
+In late December, Pfizer complained about Brazil’s regulatory hurdles, while Bolsonaro expressed surprise that pharmaceutical companies did not show more eagerness to sell to a nation of roughly 210 million people.

 Tensions seemed to wane in a meeting between regulators and Pfizer on Dec.
 30, during which officials said they would simplify protocols and Pfizer said it would consider applying for emergency use approval.
 The Brazilian government and Pfizer earlier signed a memorandum of understanding for 70 million doses, according to information from the health ministry.